StMacLennan/rails-starter-box/README.md

   - Change the `<%= display_meta_tags site: 'Rails Starter Box' %>` to whatever your site is called
 - For each page, copy and configure the title, description and keywords for the template found under `app/controllers/pages_controller.rb` for the home page
 - You can also read more about options etc here: `https://github.com/kpumuk/meta-tags`

+## Google Analytics and Tag Manager
+This box supports google analytics using google tag manager
+- Simply add your google tag manager container-id to `config/environments/production.rb` in the line `GoogleTagManager.gtm_id = "GTM-XXXX"`